JumpmanYouKnow/DistributedComputingNotes/README.md

 #### 3. SparkSession and SparkContext
 For Spark 2.0+
 SparkSession is a combination of SQLContext, HiveContext, SparkContext and StreamingContext
-You can use SparkContext by directly initilaztion or use SparkSession.SparkContext
+You can use SparkContext by directly initilaztion or use SparkSession.sparkContext  (lower case s captial C)

 MapReduce